An interesting day for liberties, or the limitation thereof, or simply the fantasy thereof:

 Charles Dodgson first told of Alice falling down the rabbit hole, today in 1862 (see also February 8).

-And the greatest liberty of all, to explore the very farthest reaches of the cosmos.
+And then there is the greatest liberty of them all, the self-bestowed right to explore the very farthest reaches of the cosmos (the first MacDonalds on the moon was opened, today in 2073; intelligent life-forms on Jupiter were declared an endangered species, today in 2145).
 Today in 1976 the spacecraft Viking landed on Mars.
 Lucky there wasn't a Russian spaceship there already, named Fresian, Jute or Anglo-Saxon!

 You can find David Prashker at: